 - Phosphoric Acid

 - Preservative (Potassium Sorbate)

 Buying Dr. Pepper

-Dr. Pepper does have a website that you can purchase any of their flavors currently in production.
+Dr. Pepper does have a website where you can purchase any of their flavors currently in production.
 This includes all of the flavors from our current list above.
 You can also purchase Dr. Pepper merchandise and sign up for Dr. Pepper rewards in the same area.
 These are easy to purchase here.

 There are also several other online retailers, including Amazon and grocery stores.

 In addition, you can find Dr. Pepper at just about any grocery store or big box retail store as well.
-If they stock name brand sodas, there is a high likelihood they have Dr. Pepper.
+If they stock name-brand sodas, there is a high likelihood they have Dr. Pepper.